 Let’s talk about the most awesome book tour for this year’s hottest memoir.

-Just how sad is this omission for the nation’s capital?
+Just how sad is this slight for the nation’s capital?

 As Dunham travels across the country from New York to San Francisco, the creator/writer/star of HBO’s “Girls” will not only read from her book and talk with the audience, she’ll also be interviewed by “oodles of special guests,” such as Zadie Smith and Curtis Sittenfeld.

 Karr met Dunham at a New Yorker Festival a few years ago.
-“More recently, we metaphorically chest bumped at Zadie Smith’s house,” she says.
+“More recently, we metaphorically chest-bumped at Zadie Smith’s house,” she writes via e-mail.
 “I told her if she ever wanted an interviewer, I was her huckleberry.”

 Karr offers particularly keen insight into the way Dunham depicts young women’s “phase of profoundest desirability [and] its resulting frightened vanity.”

-“‘Girls’ revolutionizes the social/carnal coming-of-age story of American women,” she says.
+“ ‘Girls’ revolutionizes the social/carnal coming-of-age story of American women,” she writes.
 “It operates at the nexus of a desire still both sexual and innocent.
 Dunham’s voice is the poetry of shame and hilaritas and desire (eros) and also real love (agape).
-People like to say she’s fearless, but the book proves she’s well-acquainted with both fear and shame.
+People like to say she’s fearless, but the book proves she’s well acquainted with both fear and shame.
 She’s counter-phobic: She runs at what scares her.
 Which makes her a true hero.”

 Karr knows a thing or two about running at what scares her.
 As a poet and a memoirist, she’s written candidly about her own sexual awakening, and she’s confronted the way our language privileges certain kinds of desire.